 -Percy Bysshe Shelley 1792-1822

-The Roman historian Diodorus was under the impression that the temple was the work of the legendary King Ozymandias, and that his tomb was located there.
-Diodorus even gives detailed descriptions of the tomb of Ozymandias and described the inscription that was at its entrance, which says: "I am Ozymandias, King of Kings.
+The Roman historian Diodorus believed that the temple was the work of the legendary King Ozymandias and that his tomb was there.
+Diodorus even gives detailed descriptions of the tomb of Ozymandias and describes the inscription at its entrance: "I am Ozymandias, King of Kings.
 If anyone would know how great I am and where I lie, let him surpass any of my works."

 The Temple measures 600 feet by 220 feet.
-The eastern pylon of the temple was the main entrance and was once decorated with scenes of the battle of Kadesh, but it is in ruins today.
-On the right wing of the pylon, you will find inscriptions that represent the 118 cities that Ramses III conquered during his military campaigns.
+The eastern tower of the temple was the main entrance and was once decorated with scenes of the battle of Kadesh, but it is in ruins today.
+On the right wing of the tower, you will find inscriptions representing the 118 cities that Ramses III conquered during his military campaigns.
 You will also see scenes of prisoners taken to the King.
-On the left wing of the pylon, there are scenes of the famous battle between Ramses II and the
+On the left wing of the tower, there are scenes of the famous battle between Ramses II and the

-In the great Hypostyle hall, there are 29 columns that are still standing.
+In the great Hypostyle hall, 29 columns are still standing.
 The ones in the middle are shorter than those on the sides to allow light into the temple.
 Here, on the left side, you can see more scenes of the battle of Kadesh.
 On the right of this hall, and outside the walls of the hypostyle hall, lies a much older Temple, built by Seti I and dedicated to the God Amon Ra.
-The second courtyard is in a much better condition than the first one, and you can see on both sides, two rows of Osiris columns, representing Ramses II.
-Further south there is another small hypostyle hall that once had 8 papyrus-bud columns.
-Here the Hall of Astronomy is located, where the first 12th-month calendar is illustrated.
+The second courtyard is much better than the first one, and you can see two rows of Osiris columns on both sides representing Ramses II.
+Further south, another small hypostyle hall once had eight papyrus-bud columns.
+The Hall of Astronomy is located, where the first 12th-month calendar is illustrated.
 This hall is decorated with scenes of the offering

 and scenes of the sacred boat of Amon Ra.
-On the western wall, you will see Ramses II sitting under the Tree of Life, where the God Thoth and the Goddess Seshat are recording his name, in the leaves of the tree, for long life.
+On the western wall, you will see Ramses II sitting under the Tree of Life, where the God Thoth and the Goddess Seshat are recording his name in the tree's leaves for a long life.

-If you go further on the western side you will find the ruins of two vestibules that lead you to a library, linen room, and the badly-ruined sanctuary, which was dedicated to the God Amon Ra.
+If you go further on the western side, you will find the ruins of two vestibules that lead you to a library, linen room, and the badly ruined sanctuary dedicated to the God Amon Ra.

-To the south of the Temple, Ramses II built a great mud break palace where he stayed during his visits to the site.
-To the south of this section, lies the small Temple of Mern-Ptah, the successor of Ramses II.
-In 1896, the great Egyptologist, William Flinders Petrie, did extensive excavations at this site.
-Petrie found here a very important Stella, known as the "Israel Stella", which contained the first reference to the "Tribe of Israel".
-Because of this Stella, many archaeologists believe that Mern-Ptah is very likely to be the Pharaoh mentioned in the Book Of Exodus.
+To the south of the Temple, Ramses II built a grand mud break palace where he stayed during his visits to the site.
+To the south of this section lies the small Temple of Mern-Ptah, the successor of Ramses II.
+In 1896, the great Egyptologist William Flinders Petrie excavated this site extensively.
+Petrie found a critical Stella, known as the "Israel Stella," which contained the first reference to the "Tribe of Israel."
+Because of this Stella, many archaeologists believe that Mern-Ptah will likely be the Pharaoh mentioned in the Book Of Exodus.